LEIGHTON WOODSIDE'S RECRUITMENT POLICY

 New players who join during the season can ‘try before the buy’ and will have four weeks for the player and parents to decide if they want to commit to the Club before being asked to pay a subscription (based on a pro-rata rate depending when they join during the year).

 Players who join as Colts will progress up through the age groups and continue to receive the same dedicated and individual coaching and development as every other player in their team to make them the best player they can possibly be.
 This commitment to Colts players is vital and part of our core principles.

 To protect existing players, our recruitment policy is that no player will be ‘directly replaced’ by an incoming new player; this policy goes beyond the Colts right through to our U18s team.

-The Colts section is managed and run by Woodside’s Club Manager, Paul Sullivan.
-He will enlist the help of volunteer parents and other Woodside coaches to train and develop the players.
+The Colts section is managed and run by Leighton Woodside’s Club Manager, Paul Sullivan.
+He will enlist the help of volunteer parents and other Leighton Woodside coaches to train and develop the players.
 There is a clear development programme for Colts players, which can be found here.

-(at or above year 2 in school)
+(At or above year 2 in school)

 When a team reach Under 7s, they will start to play matches in an FA affiliated League.
 This normally starts during the second half of the season starting in January.
 Each team will have a Management Team made up of a Team Manager, a Team Coach (or Assistant Manager) and a Communications Manager (see Club Structure page for more information).

 There are clear FA Rules that dictate the number of players that can play on the pitch at any one time and the maximum number of individual players registered for a team.
 Please note that players are required to register with the league, which includes providing a birth certificate or passport, and each player is then issued with a registration card that is shown to the opposition’s manager before every league match.